Office of Budget, Planning, and Integration

 Upon receipt of the President's Budget Request, a series of major steps in the Congressional Appropriations process are undertaken before funds are appropriated to the USGS:

-The following Excel PDF contains worksheets that display USGS funding from a summary level down to the programmatic change and compare the proposed President’s Budget Request to each of the congressional actions.
+The Excel PDF workbook provided below displays USGS funding from a summary level down to the programmatic change, and compares the proposed Presidentís Budget Request to each of the congressional actions.

-During or after the enactment of the USGS's appropriation, there may be across-the-board (ATB) reductions also enacted.
-In addition, other budget process changes such as rescissions, funding transfers in and (or) out, and budget supplemental funding can occur during the fiscal year after initial enactment of the budget.
-The budget history file provided below details these changes both at the budget structure and funds availability (one-year, multi-year, or no-year budget authority) levels of detail.
-In addition, this file provides a crosswalk of USGS budget authority to DOI Goals.
+During or after the enactment of the USGS's appropriation, there may be Across-the Board (ATB) reductions also enacted.
+In addition, other budget process changes such as rescissions, funding transfers in and (or) out, budget supplemental funding can occur during the fiscal year after initial enactment of the budget.
+The budget history file (provided below) details these changes both at the budget structure and funds availability (one-year, multi-year, or no-year budget authority) levels of detail.
+This file also provides a crosswalk of USGS budget authority to DOI Goals.

 Office of Budget, Planning, and Integration Home Page ||